Queensland virus case infectious on flight - Shepparton News

 Queensland virus case infectious on flightBy AAP Newswire

-Queensland has recorded one new coronavirus case, a man in his 20s who was infectious on a domestic flight after returning from overseas.
+A young consular staff member who tested positive to coronavirus in Queensland was infectious on a domestic flight after returning from overseas.

+The man, who is in quarantine, was the state's only confirmed case on Sunday from more than 13,700 tests over 24 hours.

-He was infectious on the flight and health authorities are tracing people who sat near him, Chief Health Officer Dr Jeannette Young said on Sunday.
+Chief Health Officer Dr Jeannette Young said the man, in his 20s, was infectious on the flight and health authorities are tracing people who sat near him.

-"He did everything that he should have done ... but it does mean that this is a risk," Dr Young said.
+"He did everything that he should have done ... but it does mean that this is a risk," she added.

-There are 13 active COVID-19 cases in Queensland, with more than 13,700 tests done in the 24 hours to Sunday morning.
+There are 13 active COVID-19 cases in Queensland and people are being warned to remain cautious.

-"The next week will really be telling.
-It's the next week we have to be so absolutely cautious," Dr Young said.
+"We are very comfortable with the figures overnight, but that next week is very crucial," Premier Annastacia Palaszczuk said.

+"We are in a little bit of uncharted waters at the moment."

+The state government has tightened restrictions on aged care homes in southeast Queensland as a precaution.

+Visitors will no longer be allowed at facilities in Brisbane, Ipswich, Logan, Redland, the Gold Coast and the Scenic Rim, with exemptions for end-of-life.

-Meanwhile, 104 residents at a Brisbane nursing home have returned negative results after being tested.
+Meanwhile, 104 residents at a Brisbane nursing home have returned negative test results.

-One resident was unable to be tested but Dr Young said it was no cause for concern.
+One resident was unable to be tested but Dr Young said there was no cause for concern.

 The resident will be quarantined for a fortnight and monitored, she said.

-Additional restrictions are being placed on aged care homes in southeast Queensland as a precaution.

-Visitors will no longer be allowed at facilities in Brisbane, Ipswich, Logan, Redland, Gold Coast and the Scenic Rim, with exemptions for end-of-life.

-The Bolton Clarke home had been locked down after the worker's husband tested positive on Friday.
+The home had been locked down after the worker's husband tested positive on Friday.

-He is believed to have contracted the virus at Sunnybank's Madtongsan IV Korean restaurant on July 23.

 She is one of three women - two of whom have tested positive - charged with fraud and lying to health officials.